100 Deeds for Eddie McDowd

-100 Deeds for Eddie McDowd is a television sitcom created for Nickelodeon by Steven H. Berman, Mitchel Katlin, and Nat Bernstein.
+100 Deeds for Eddie McDowd is a teen sitcom created for Nickelodeon by Steven H. Berman, Mitchel Katlin, and Nat Bernstein.
 The series ran for three seasons, premiering on October 16, 1999, and airing its final episode on April 21, 2002.

 Plot

 I'm Eddie McDowd, I'm a dog, and I talk.
 I used to be a kid, a bad kid, but then I mess with the wrong guy. ...
 He turned me into a dog.
 Can you believe this?
 That freak turned me into a dog!
 To be a kid again I have to do 100 good deeds, and the only person who can hear me talk is the last person I picked on.
-Now I'm living with this kid in this family.
+Now I'm living with this kid and his family.
 They love me, but they treat me like a dog.